 - Introduction to nutrition

-- Completion of 20 hours of observation of athletic training practice.
+- Completion of 20 hours of observation of athletic training practice with a certified athletic trainer within 12 months of application submission.

 Credits and Courses